Contact Us

 China shows a different usage profile:

-• In November 2025, China generated 50.9% of tokens but 7.5% of traffic.
+• In November 2025, China accounted for 50.9% of developer usage without BYOK but only 7.5% of web visits.
 This implies heavy API or programmatic usage rather than consumer activity.

 • By February 2026, the gap narrowed.
-Token share dropped to 31.9%, while traffic remained around 8.0%, suggesting more balanced usage or a shift in how AI is consumed.
+Developer usage without BYOK share dropped to 31.9%, while web visits remained around 8.0%, suggesting more balanced usage or a shift in how AI is consumed.

 LLM market share comparison based on applications

-ChatGPT remains the clear leader, but competitive pressure is increasing.
-Its traffic share dropped from 72.5% in October 2025 to 60.5% in February 2026, a 12-point decline over four months.
+ChatGPT remains the market leader, but competitive pressure is increasing.
+Its market share dropped from 72.5% in October 2025 to 60.5% in February 2026, a 12-point decline over four months.

 Gemini captured most of that shift by growing from 13.9% to 23.9%.
 The increase is most likely to be driven by distribution and steady model improvements.